New Closed-form Joint Localization and Synchronization using Sequential One-way TOAs: Conclusion

 \section{Conclusion}

-We propose a new closed-form method, namely CFJLAS, to solve the JLAS problem of the moving UNs using sequential one-way TOA measurements in a broadcast JLAS system.
-In this method, we convert the nonlinear relationship between the sequential TOA measurements and the UN's position, velocity, clock offset and skew parameters to a linear one by a squaring process.
-Two intermediate variables are devised to simplify the problem to finding the roots of quadratic equations.
-After analytically obtaining the solution of the intermediate variables, an LS method is applied to roughly estimate the parameters of the moving CNs.
+We propose a new closed-form method, namely CFJLAS, to solve the JLAS problem for the moving UNs using sequential one-way TOA measurements in a broadcast JLAS system.
+In this method, we transform the nonlinear relationship between the sequential TOA measurements and the UN's position, velocity, clock offset and clock skew parameters by squaring, differencing and employing two intermediate variables.
+Then, we reparameterize the problem with the two intermediate variables and convert it to two simultaneous quadratic equations, which can be solved analytically.
+After analytically obtaining the solution of the intermediate variables, an LS method is applied to roughly estimate the parameters of the moving UNs.
 Finally, a WLS step is applied to obtain the final optimal estimation.

-We derive the CRLB of the estimation errors, analyze the theoretical error of the new CFJLAS method, and show that the new method reaches CRLB under the small noise condition.
-The complexity of the new CFJLAS is also studied and compared with the iterative method.
-Compared with the iterative method, the proposed new closed-form method does not require initial guess and has the advantage of constant complexity.
-Simulations in the 2D scene verify that the estimation accuracy of the new CFJLAS reaches CRLB in terms of the position, velocity, clock offset, and clock skew.
-Results also show that the new method does not require initial guess and can always obtain a high accuracy estimation compared with the iterative method, which needs a good initialization to obtain the correct result.
-Moreover, unlike the iterative method whose complexity increases with the iteration count, the proposed CFJLAS has fixed low computational complexity.
+We derive the CRLB of the estimation errors, analyze the theoretical error of the new CFJLAS method, and show that the new method reaches the CRLB under the small noise condition.
+We show that when the problem size is given, the complexity of the new CFJLAS is fixed while the conventional iterative method has a growing complexity with an increasing number of iterations.
+Compared with the iterative method, the new closed-form method does not require initial guess, obtains the solution in one shot, and thus has the advantage of low complexity.

+Simulations in the 2D scene verify that the JLAS estimation accuracy of the new CFJLAS reaches the CRLB.
+Results also show that the new method does not require initialization and can obtain a high-accuracy estimation under the small noise condition, compared with the iterative method, which needs a proper initialization to obtain the correct result.
+Moreover, unlike the iterative method whose complexity increases with the number of iterations, the proposed CFJLAS is non-iterative and has a low computational complexity.

 \appendices